Vijaygaurav2004/rocketium/README.md

 ]
 ```

-For more detailed API documentation, please refer to the [Postman Collection](link-to-your-postman-collection).
+For more detailed API documentation, please refer to the https://documenter.getpostman.com/view/37320201/2sA3kd9cNj.

 ## Data Structure